daviddias99/delivery-service-tum-ase/README.md

 The backend code (microservices) can be found in the `backend` direcotry.
 Instructions on how to compile and run it manually can be found in the `README` file on the `backend` directory

-The `docs` directory contains docker-compose files as well as database seeds.
+The `docker` directory contains docker-compose files as well as database seeds.

+The box code is located in the `box` directory.
+Please note that this folder used to be it's own repository and is meant to be run on a Raspberry Pi with a specific hardware setup.

 ## Running the database

-To start only the database (for example, for local development), run the `docker-compose up` command on the `docs` folder.
+To start only the database (for example, for local development), run the `docker-compose up` command on the `docker` folder.

 ## Running the project using docker